Brazil currency guide: The Brazilian real (BRL)

 • R$1

 The Banco Central do Brasil (Central Bank of Brazil) manages the country’s monetary policy, which influences the real’s inflation rate and value.
-As a currency, the Brazilian real’s exchange rate fluctuates daily.
+As a floating exchange rate currency, the Brazilian real’s exchange rate fluctuates daily.
 The Casa da Moeda do Brasil, the Brazilian mint, produces banknotes and coins.

 The front of all real banknotes features a sculpture known as the “Effigy of the Republic,” a representation of a woman wearing a crown of bay leaves that is an important symbol in Brazil.